George Elmore (activist)

-George Augustus Elmore (March 31, 1905 - February 25, 1959) was an American businessman and civil rights activist from South Carolina who successfully sued the South Carolina Democratic Party in Elmore v.
+George Augustus Elmore (March 31, 1905 – February 25, 1959) was an American businessman and civil rights activist from South Carolina who successfully sued the South Carolina Democratic Party in Elmore v.
 Rice, 72 F. Supp.
 516 (1947), which eliminated the last white primary in the United States.

 Early life and entrepreneurial activities

 Elmore was born on March 31, 1905 in the town of Holly Hill, South Carolina to Sadie Johnson, a single, unmarried, mulatta mother aged nineteen or twenty; his biological father, whom Elmore never met, has been suggested to be a Jewish man according to family legend, as Elmore's skin color "was a few shades lighter than that of his brothers and sisters."
 A few years after Elmore's birth, Sadie married a black farmer named George W. Elmore, a former slave who was twice her age; the young George promptly adopted his stepfather's surname.
 Elmore had an older brother, Ben, and three younger siblings, Willie, Ines, and Esther.

 Elmore received a public school education through the eighth grade in Harleyville.
 In the early 1920s, Elmore moved to the capital of South Carolina, Columbia, for better job opportunities.
 In 1927, the 22-year-old Elmore married the 17-year-old Laura Belle Delaney (b.
 1910), whose family lived in a ramshackle shotgun house.
 The couple's first home was at 1212 Lyon Street, which they rented for $8 a month.
-Besides managing the Waverly Five & Dime, a discount variety store, from 1945-1948, Elmore also operated two liquor stores, and had worked as a taxi driver and photographer on the side.
+Besides managing the Waverly Five & Dime, a discount variety store, from 1945 to 1948, Elmore also operated two liquor stores, and had worked as a taxi driver and photographer on the side.
 In July 2012, the storefront that formerly hosted the Five & Dime at 2313 Gervais Street was demolished by the First Nazareth Baptist Church (who owned the lot) less than one week after a historical marker was unveiled celebrating Elmore's achievements.

 George and Laura Elmore had four children together: Essie Naomi, born March 12, 1932; Cresswell Delaney, born November 8, 1938; Vernadine Veranus (named in reference to the Double V campaign), born August 2, 1942; and Yolande Anita, born September 11, 1949.
 From 1943 to 1954, Elmore and his middle class family lived in a small house at 907 Tree Street, where he would transform the bathroom into a makeshift darkroom.